ylong-chn/Robust-ImageSCC/README.md

 ## Files
 - **`robust_bpst_fda_functions.R`**
-  Contains the helper functions for robust mean function estimation via `mean_func_m_est()` and robust Simultaneous Confidence Corridor (SCC) construction via `robust_imagescc()`, along with routines for simulating contaminated or clean imaging data.
+  Contains helper functions for robust mean function estimation via `mean_func_m_est()` and robust Simultaneous Confidence Corridor (SCC) construction via `robust_imagescc()`, along with routines for simulating contaminated or clean imaging data.

 - **`cpp_func_cls.cpp`**
   Implements the M-estimation routine using conjugate gradient descent to efficiently update proximal solutions, integrated with R through `Rcpp`.

 - **`m-bpst-est-sim.R`**
   Reproduces the simulation results for robust mean function estimation as described in the paper.
+Simulation scenarios are designed to run with array jobs (see below).

 - **`m-bpst-est-sim.slurm`**
   A SLURM scheduler script for running the mean function estimation simulations.
 It is configured to utilize job arrays (via the `--array` option) to efficiently manage multiple simulation replications.